NVIDIA Co. (NASDAQ:NVDA) Shares Bought by Alta Capital Management LLC

 In related news, Director Harvey C. Jones sold 41,484 shares of the company’s stock in a transaction on Thursday, December 16th.
 The shares were sold at an average price of $311.50, for a total transaction of $12,922,266.00.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 Also, CEO Jen Hsun Huang sold 440,000 shares of the company’s stock in a transaction on Wednesday, December 1st.
 The stock was sold at an average price of $326.16, for a total transaction of $143,510,400.00.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders have sold 560,012 shares of company stock valued at $181,813,810.
 4.47% of the stock is owned by insiders.

 NVDA has been the subject of several recent research reports.
-Bank of America increased their target price on shares of NVIDIA from $340.00 to $375.00 and gave the company a “buy” rating in a research note on Thursday, November 18th.
-JPMorgan Chase & Co. increased their target price on shares of NVIDIA from $220.00 to $350.00 and gave the company an “overweight” rating in a research note on Thursday, November 18th.
+Wells Fargo & Company increased their target price on shares of NVIDIA from $245.00 to $320.00 and gave the company an “overweight” rating in a research note on Thursday, November 4th.
+Credit Suisse Group boosted their price target on shares of NVIDIA from $225.00 to $400.00 and gave the company an “outperform” rating in a report on Tuesday, November 16th.
 Piper Sandler boosted their price target on shares of NVIDIA from $260.00 to $350.00 and gave the company an “overweight” rating in a report on Thursday, November 18th.
-UBS Group boosted their price target on shares of NVIDIA from $230.00 to $350.00 and gave the company a “buy” rating in a report on Monday, November 15th.
-Finally, KeyCorp boosted their price target on shares of NVIDIA from $260.00 to $350.00 and gave the company an “overweight” rating in a report on Thursday, November 18th.
+JPMorgan Chase & Co. boosted their price target on shares of NVIDIA from $220.00 to $350.00 and gave the company an “overweight” rating in a report on Thursday, November 18th.
+Finally, Sanford C. Bernstein set a $360.00 price target on shares of NVIDIA in a report on Thursday, November 18th.
 Three investment analysts have rated the stock with a hold rating, twenty-nine have assigned a buy rating and one has given a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $329.07.

 About NVIDIA